Orq.ai vs Toloka

 Who each tool serves best — and when to pick the other one.

-- You want to ensure compliance with industry regulations.
+- You want to ensure compliance with regulations in AI workflows.

-- Your team requires governance features for AI development.
+- Your team requires secure collaboration features tailored for enterprise AI.

-- You need a completely free data annotation solution.
+- You need a free annotation tool with no upfront costs or commitments.

 A canonical comparison across capabilities common to this category.
 Vendor-specific extras appear below in "Highlighted Features".